Bachelor’s Degree in Nutrition Science

 Steps to Becoming a Registered Dietitian (RDN)

 RDNs are recognized as nutrition experts providing credible nutrition information to healthcare professionals, patients, clients and the public at large.
-Services provided by RDNs range from nutrition counseling and therapy in hospital or outpatient settings to managing food service operations.
+Services provided by RDNs range from clinical nutrition counseling and therapy in hospital or outpatient settings to managing food service operations.
 Opportunities also exist for career flexibility in diverse areas that include, but are not limited to, the media, food science, sports medicine, consulting, sales, and research and development.
 To earn the registered dietitian nutritionist credential (RDN), there are three steps students must follow.

 - Students must complete a baccalaureate degree from a DPD program, such as the Nutrition Science DPD offered at North Central, which meets the ACEND Core Knowledge Requirements.
 Upon successful completion of the DPD program, students will receive a DPD Verification Statement from their institution to indicate they are eligible to start an ACEND-accredited Dietetic Internship (DI).